112212/automatic-meme/README.md

 # simple-gui-engine
-This is my new simple gui for renderi in SDL, SFML or OpenGL.
+This is my new simple gui for rendering in OpenGL, (SFML easy to implement).

+## if imgui is bloatfree, this is bloat-bloatfree